rmulvey/bridgepoint/doc-bridgepoint/notes/9773_DeterministicBehaviorTestModel.int.md

 5.1.5.2 Note that I can run BP6.2.0 and 6.4 at the same time against the same git model and 6.2 looks good while 6.4 has the problem.
 This is EVEN in the case AFTER I have performed the load and persist in 6.2.
+Note that "looks good" means:
+"there is no ‘no smoking’ sign on the model anywhere (ports are syncronized), no parse errors, and the port operatations are displayed as they should be"

 *This implies this is a model load problem not related to model update*